kimpro82/MyPractice/C&Cpp/README.md

 - I will never miss the criminal!

   <details open="">
-    <summary>Codes : printf.c & printf.cpp</summary>
+    <summary>Code : printf.c & printf.cpp</summary>

-  The codes except each of the headers are the same.
+  The code except each of the headers are the same.
   ```c
   int main()
   {